-3. Miramar – Best Area in Havana for Shopping
+3. Miramar, Where to Stay in Havana for Shopping

 Miramar is one of the richest and most modern neighborhoods in Havana.
 Also called Neighbrood of Foreigner and is located opposite Old Havana and Centro Havana.
 The area is home to many embassies, government buildings, palaces, institutions, and this makes the neighborhood safest in Havana.

 Miramar hosts many economic and business centers from around the world.
 Here you can visit The National Aquarium and Museo Orgánico de Romerillo.
 If you are a shopping traveler, then Quinta Avenida is your place where you will find great boutiques.